-Matching Rate - formula at which contributions from individual New York City residents will be matched with public funds.
-Currently, the rate is \$6 in public funds for every \$1 raised.
+Matching Rate (page 72) - formula at which contributions from individual New York City residents will be matched with public funds.
+Currently, the rate is \$8 in public funds for every \$1 raised.

-Monetary Contribution - a campaign contribution made by check, cash, money order or credit card.
+Monetary Contribution (page 14) - a campaign contribution made by check, cash, money order or credit card.

-Non-Campaign Related Expenditure - an expenditure that cannot be made using campaign funds.
+Non-Campaign Related Expenditure (page 28) - an expenditure that cannot be made using campaign funds.

-Non-Participant - a candidate who does not participate in the Program.
+Non-Participant (page vii) - a candidate who does not participate in the Program.

-Non-Qualified Expenditure - an expenditure that, while campaign-related, cannot be paid for using public funds.
+Non-Qualified Expenditure (page 85) - an expenditure that, while campaign-related, cannot be paid for using public funds.

-Outstanding Liability - a bill that has not been paid by the time the reporting period ends and the disclosure statement is submitted.
+Outstanding Liability (page 17) - a bill that has not been paid by the time the reporting period ends and the disclosure statement is submitted.

-Participant - a candidate who files a Certification to voluntarily join the Program.
+Participant (page 77) - a candidate who files a Certification to voluntarily join the Program.

-Petty Cash - cash fund of no more than \$500 which may be used to make small cash purchases not exceeding \$100 per transaction.
+Petty Cash (page 54) - cash fund of no more than \$500 which may be used to make small cash purchases not exceeding \$100 per transaction.

-Public Funds Maximum - the most money that a campaign can receive in public funds per election.
+Public Funds Maximum (page 79) - the most money that a campaign can receive in public funds per election.

-Public Matching Funds (Public Funds) - taxpayer money used to match eligible contributions that is calculated by multiplying a campaigns valid matching claims by the matching rate.
+Public Funds (page 71) - taxpayer money used to match eligible contributions that is calculated by multiplying a campaigns valid matching claims by the matching rate.

-Qualified Expenditure - an expenditure made in the election year that can be paid for with public funds.
+Qualified Expenditure (page 83) - an expenditure that can be paid for with public funds.

-Reporting Period - the date range covered by a particular disclosure statement.
+Reporting Period (page 60) - the date range covered by a particular disclosure statement.